peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>About EDecimal instances</b>

-Each instance of this class consists of an integer mantissa (significand) and an integer exponent, both arbitrary-precision.
-The value of the number equals mantissa (significand) * 10^exponent.
+Each instance of this class consists of an integer significand and an integer exponent, both arbitrary-precision.
+The value of the number equals significand * 10^exponent.

-The mantissa (significand) is the value of the digits that make up a number, ignoring the decimal point and exponent.
-For example, in the number 2356.78, the mantissa (significand) is 235678.
+The significand is the value of the digits that make up a number, ignoring the decimal point and exponent.
+For example, in the number 2356.78, the significand is 235678.
 The exponent is where the "floating" decimal point of the number is located.
 A positive exponent means "move it to the right", and a negative exponent means "move it to the left."
 In the example 2, 356.78, the exponent is -2, since it has 2 decimal places and the decimal point is "moved to the left by 2."
 Therefore, in the arbitrary-precision decimal representation, this number would be stored as 235678 * 10^-2.

-The mantissa (significand) and exponent format preserves trailing zeros in the number's value.
+The significand and exponent format preserves trailing zeros in the number's value.
 This may give rise to multiple ways to store the same value.
 For example, 1.00 and 1 would be stored differently, even though they have the same value.
 In the first case, 100 * 10^-2 (100 with decimal point moved left by 2), and in the second case, 1 * 10^0 (1 with decimal point moved 0).

 This class also supports values for negative zero, not-a-number (NaN) values, and infinity. <b>Negative zero</b> is generally used when a negative number is rounded to 0; it has the same mathematical value as positive zero. <b>Infinity</b> is generally used when a non-zero number is divided by zero, or when a very high or very low number can't be represented in a given exponent range. <b>Not-a-number</b> is generally used to signal errors.